Pujas for the Deceased

 SPONSORING A PUJA

 Pujas can be sponsored to benefit oneself or another.
-Pujas sponsored at DDSC temple will be primarily performed by Venerable Khenpo Samdup and/or Venerable Ani Konchok Gamtso, joined by other lamas at monasteries with which DDSC is affiliated if possible.
+Pujas sponsored at DDSC temple will be primarily performed by Venerable Khenpo Samdup Rinpoche, Venerable Khenmo Tsechik and/or Venerable Lopön Gamtso, joined by other lamas at monasteries with which DDSC is affiliated if possible.

 Instructions

-• For the Deceased, please specify type(s) of Puja desired: 1) Puja for the Deceased, 2) 49th Day Sur Prayers, or 3) Memorial Service.
+- For the Deceased, please specify type(s) of Puja desired: 1) Puja for the Deceased at Any Time, 2) Puja for the Deceased on the 49th Day or 3) Puja for the Deceased on the Memorial Death Anniversary.